 Step 5: Mix deck cleaner

-When you have hosed down your deck, mix 1-2 cups of the cleaner crystals in a pump-up garden sprayer with 1 gallon of warm (not hot) water.
+When you have hosed down your deck, mix one to two cups of the cleaner crystals in a pump-up garden sprayer with 1 gallon of warm (not hot) water.
 The amount of cleaner you put in depends on your specific deck.
 One cup is equivalent to a light clean, whereas two cups is more of a deep clean.
 You want to use enough cleaner, but not more than needed as this will just wear down the deck unnecessarily.
 We used a little over a cup.
 Be sure to dissolve thoroughly in the water to avoid clogging the sprayer.

 Step 6: Apply product